-Connect piping or tubing to valve according to markings on valve body.
-Refer to flow diagrams provided.
+Connect piping to valve according to markings on valve body.
 Apply pipe compound sparingly to male pipe threads only; if applied to valve threads, it may enter the valve and cause operational difficulty.
-Pipe strain should be avoided by the proper support and alignment of piping.
-When tightening the connections, do not use the valve body or solenoid as a lever, wrenches applied to valve body or use the valve body or solenoid as a lever, whenches applied to valve body or piping are to be located as close as possible to connection point.
+Pipe strain should be avoided by proper support and alignment of piping.
+When tightening the pipe, do not use valve as a lever.
+Wrenches applied to valve body or piping are to be located as close as possible to connection point.

 IMPORTANT: For the protection of the solenoid valve, install a strainer or filter suitable for the service involved in the inlet side as close to the valve as possible.
 Periodic cleaning is required depending on service conditions.
 See Bulletins 8600, 8601 and 8602 for strainers.